I Found $81 From an Old Deposit. Could You Have Forgotten Money, Too?

 Once a certain amount of time passes, often one year, they’re legally required to turn the funds over to the state’s treasury department.

-I’ll admit it: I’m in the latter camp, and this isn’t my first unclaimed property rodeo.
+I’m in the latter camp.
+I’ll confess that this wasn’t even my first unclaimed property rodeo.

 Sounds like a win, right?
 Well, not exactly.
 All that money earns exactly 0% while it sits in state coffers.
 If we were Type As, perhaps we could have put our money in a high-yield savings account or used it to start investing.